keboola/developers-docs/extend/docker/index.md

 * Extension [registration](/extend/registration/)by Keboola is required
 * Maintaining your own Docker image is necessary (on dockerhub or Quay)

+See the [overview](/extend/) for comparison with other customization options.

+### How to Create a Docker Extension
 If you are new to extending KBC with your own code, you might want to start by creating a simple [Custom Science extension](/extend/custom-science/) first.
 Any Custom Science extension can be very easily converted to a Docker extension.

-In Docker extensions, the data interface is very similar to [transformations](/?/) and [Custom Science](/extend/custom-science/) - data are exchanged as CSV files in designated directories.

-See the [overview](/extend/) for comparison with other customization options.

-### How to Create a Docker Extension

 Before You Start, Make Sure to